Mortgage Gift Letter - What is it and how to write it?

 Mortgage Gift letter is what the donor of the gift writes to the lender stating that he has offered a gift of money to the home buyer.

 Homebuyers often require extra funds to make their down payment or pay part/whole of their closing costs when there is shortage of cash to pay for these upfront costs.
 They can borrow from a non-profit organization but lenders often do not prefer borrowed money as the down payment.
-This is when cash gift from family members be helpful.
+In this situation, cash gift from family members is very helpful.

 When a gift is made available to a homebuyer applying for a mortgage, he needs to write a mortgage gift letter signed by the donor and attach it with the loan application form.
 At times, the lender may also provide the buyer with a Gift Letter form which the latter only needs to fill out.